netconf-wg/transaction-id/draft-ietf-netconf-transaction-id.md

 # Changes

+## Major changes in -02 since -01

+* Added optional to implement Txid History concept in order to make the algorithm both more efficient and less verbose.
+Servers may still choose a Txid History size of zero, which makes the server behavior the same as in earlier versions of this document.
+Implementations that use txids consisting of a monotonically increasing integer or timestamp will be able to determine the sequnce of transactions in the history directly, making this trivially simple to implement.

+* Added extension statement versioned-node, which servers may use to declare which YANG tree nodes are Versioned Nodes.
+This is entirely optional, however, but possibly useful to client developers.

+* Renamed YANG feature ietf-netconf-txid:txid-last-modified to
+ietf-netconf-txid:last-modified in order to reduce redundant mentions of "txid".

 ## Major changes in -01 since -00

 * Changed YANG-push txid mechanism to use a simple leaf rather than